Roblox-Thot/DecalUploaderV2/README.md

 # Feetures
 1. Can upload around 60 decals at once
-2. Multiple modes
+2. Multiple "modes"
-3. Checker to Discord webhook (open the file and add the webhook)
+3. Checker to Discord webhook
+4. Config that works for both "modes"

 # Known bugs
 * ~~Freezes on ban/warn requiring restart~~ Mostly fixed